ProjectDrawdown/solutions/Documentation/Solution_Model_FAQ.md

 This file is a quick and dirty introduction / glossary / FAQ to how the solution models work, both in the Excel and python.
 This needs to be extended and improved.
 We welcome contributions!

+See also `Drawdown_Model_Platform_Proposal.pdf` and `Drawdown_First_Hackathon_Proposal.pdf` which are historical documents that have a great deal of useful information.

 ## What does a solution model do?

 Models calculate the economic cost and greenhouse gas impact of a technology under differing assumptions.
 The most important assumption is an estimate of how much the technology is adopted over a time horizon (out to 2050).
 Again, the _use_ of the technology is an _input_ to the model, not an output.

 The _core inputs_ to a solution are:
- * For RSS models, a "Total Addressable Market" (TAM) and for Land models a "Total Land Allocation" (TLA).
+ * For RRS models, a "Total Addressable Market" (TAM) and for Land models a "Total Land Allocation" (TLA).
 These express the total demand for the technoogy.
-For exectricity generation models, it is something like anticipated need for electricity over time.
+For electricity generation models, it is something like anticipated need for electricity over time.
  * For all models, some form of Adoption is specified as an input.
 Adoption is generally specified as a percentage of the TAM/TLA.
 That is, the input might include the idea that "solar utilites generate 20% of all the required electricity in the year 2030".
 More on how adoptions are modeled below.

 In addition to these inputs, each model has other parameters which are used to do the calculations.
 For example, for a kind of power generation a parameter would be the cost of building a power plant.
 These are captured in VMAs (see below).